$A_\infty$-deformations of zigzag algebras via Ginzburg dg algebras: -deformations of zigzag algebras

-Let $\Gamma$ be a finite connected tree and $Q$ any fixed quiver whose underlying graph is $\Gamma$ and each vertex is sink or source.
-Recall from Subsection \ref{subsection:hochschildginzburg} that $\Pi_2(Q)$ is bigraded.
-Similarly, $Z(\Gamma)$ is bigraded whose arrows are of bidegree $(1, -1)$.
+Let $\Gamma$ be a finite tree and $Q$ any fixed quiver whose underlying graph is $\Gamma$ and each vertex is a sink or a source.
+Recall from section \ref{subsection:hochschildginzburg} that $\Pi_2(Q)$ is bigraded.
+Similarly, the algebra $Z(\Gamma)$ is bigraded whose arrows are of bidegree $(1, -1)$.